keita-sama/vscode-mpt/README.md

 ## Planned Features
-These are not gauranteed by any means, but are taken into consideration as I develop the project further.
+These are not guaranteed by any means, but are taken into consideration as I develop the project further.

 - Background support
 - LayeredImage parsing